“Why don’t you just teleport us there? It would be a lot faster,” Jesse said as he fastened his seatbelt in the passenger seat.

 I stared at her violet hair from the backseat.
 “You forgot your way home from this…parking lot?”

-Jessie let out a laugh while Wynona turned to me, eyes sharp and slightly annoyed.
+Jesse let out a laugh while Wynona turned to me, eyes sharp and slightly annoyed.
 “I just forgot, okay?
-I had just moved in two days ago and my husband decided it would be wise to move to the countryside, far from the main city of Orchidville.
+I had just moved in two days ago and my husband decided it would be wise to move to the countryside, far from the town centre.
 This isn’t a route I’m used to.”

-“Fine,” Jessie said, adjusting his seat for his legs.
+“Fine,” Jesse said, adjusting his seat for his legs.
 “How long until we arrive?”

 * * *